Peruvian Inquisition

 The Peruvian Inquisition was established on January 9, 1570 and ended in 1820.
 The Holy Office and tribunal of the Inquisition were located in Lima, the administrative center of the Viceroyalty of Peru.

 History

+In 1570, King Philip II instructed the Holy Office of the Inquisition to establish tribunals in the Spanish colonies.
+One was located in the city of Mexico, covering the Viceroyalty of New Spain.
+The other was located in the city of Lima, covering the Viceroyalty of Peru.

 Unlike the Spanish Inquisition and the Medieval Inquisition, in the Peruvian Inquisition both the authorities and the church were dependent of the Crown's approval to carry out jurisdiction.

 Office documents show that various tests were created to identify Jews, Lutherans and Muslims, with members of those groups punished, tortured or killed for their beliefs.

 In 1813 it was first abolished by virtue of a Cortes decree.
 In 1815 it was reconstituted but their target was now the ideas from the French Encyclopédistes and similar texts, and most people who were accused of crimes were only given probation.
 With the promotion of Freemason José de la Serna to the viceroyship, which coincided with the rise of the nationalist faction (as both factions prepared to fight each other in the Peruvian War of Independence), the Inquisition fell apart of its own volition.